Seaham Harbour Nursery School

 • Review the support and progress through observations, assessments and discussions with parents

-As part of this approach, every child with SEN will have an individualised Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
+As part of this approach, every child with SEND will have an individualised Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child (where appropriate) views are integral to this process.
 If parents/carers have concerns they are given the highest priority and a meeting is arranged with the Headteacher, who is also the SENCO.

-In evaluating SEN provision, outcomes are evaluated in relation not just to individual children but for the cohort as a whole.
-Regular monitoring by the Headteacher and Deputy Headteacher ensure that all children, including those with SEN receive high quality teaching.
+In evaluating SEND provision, outcomes are evaluated in relation not just to individual children but for the cohort as a whole.
+Regular monitoring by the Headteacher and Deputy Headteacher ensure that all children, including those with SEND receive high quality teaching.
 As the staff work as a team, all staff are made aware of individual needs of children through regular staff and recall meetings, allowing a unified approach in teaching and learning.

 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.